 Huge reduction in deaths

-The Proceedings of the National Academy of Sciences published a study on the relationship between artificial lighting and bird collisions in June.
-The study’s researchers analyzed 21 years’ worth of data on artificial lighting levels and weather conditions in relation to collisions at McCormick Place Lakeside Center in Chicago.
+The Proceedings of the National Academy of Sciences published a study on the relationship between artificial lighting and bird collisions in June 2021.
+The study’s researchers analyzed 21 years’ worth of data on artificial lighting levels and weather conditions concerning collisions at McCormick Place Lakeside Center in Chicago.
 As the Anthropocene reported, they found that “the number of lighted windows on a given night was the strongest predictor of bird collisions, even though weather patterns were also important.”
 The size of a migration event was also a factor.

 The study’s lead author Benjamin Van Doren asserted that “Our research provides the best evidence yet that migrating birds are attracted to building lights, often causing them to collide with windows and die.”
 The research team predicted that halving the amount of artificially lit windows during migration seasons could lower mortality by nearly 60%.